Life Insurance For Bipolar Disorder: The Definitive Guide

 So What Is Bipolar Disorder From an Insurance Company’s Viewpoint

-All life insurance companies will view Bipolar disorder as a mood disfunction caused by an imbalance of the different neurotransmitters in the affected individuals brain.
+All life insurance companies will view Bipolar disorder as a mood dysfunction caused by an imbalance of the different neurotransmitters in the affected individuals brain.
 Causing manic depression, it presents itself through strong to severe mood swings, typically lasting days to even months per episode.
 Most people diagnosed with bipolar disorder can have extreme “highs” and extreme “lows.”
 This disorder is triggered by a number of factors which are beyond the scope of this article.

 Bipolar disorder can have mild to major impact on the life of the individual who has it.
 Typically diagnosed by a medical doctor (MD), it is also a treatable condition through medication and counseling.
 With treatment, it is very possible for most to manage the bipolar disorder over the course of time.